-David accepts appointment as a marine arbitrator on an hourly rate basis which relates to the amount in dispute, from $375 per hour, plus applicable taxes, disbursements, expenses and the cost of facilities.
+David accepts appointment as a marine arbitrator at a competitive hourly rate based on the amount in dispute, plus applicable taxes, disbursements, expenses and the cost of facilities.
 He has good availability, typically holding the First Meeting in the arbitration within one week of appointment, and the arbitration hearing within a few months, unless urgency dictates an earlier hearing’

 Moving Litigation to Arbitration

 David accepts marine arbitrator appointment in matters having been moved from the courts, either by order of the court, or by consensual provisions to enable the matter to move forward promptly.
 Moving matters in litigation to arbitration is discussed here.

 David accepts appointments across Canada, from Chambers based in Toronto, Ontario.

 Curriculum Vitae and Terms of Appointment are available on request.